ThailandOfficial Name: Kingdom of Thailand

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 CRIME: Although the crime threat in Bangkok and other Thai cities remains lower than that in many U.S. cities, crimes of opportunity such as pick-pocketing, purse-snatching, and burglary are not unusual.
 You should be especially wary when walking in crowded markets, tourist sites, and bus or train stations.
-Many U.S. citizens have had passports, wallets, and other valuables stolen in Bangkok's Chatuchak Weekend Market, in the area of Khao San Road, and other areas, usually by pickpockets and thieves who cut into purses or bags with a razor and remove items surreptitiously or who grab purses and bags while speeding past on motorbikes.
+Many U.S. citizens have had passports, wallets, and other valuables stolen in Bangkok's Chatuchak Weekend Market, in the area of Khao San Road, and other tourist areas, usually by pickpockets and thieves who cut into purses or bags with a razor and remove items surreptitiously or who grab purses and bags while speeding past on motorbikes.
 Across Thailand, U.S. citizens have been robbed of their valuables and other possessions after soliciting the services of commercial sex workers.
 Thieves also victimize travelers on long-distance bus routes.
 Police may refuse to issue police reports for foreign victims of theft, requiring them instead to travel several miles to a central Tourist Police station.
 When requesting a police report, police officers may ask you to pay a small fee of approximately 50 baht.